 As an admixture increases abrasion and impact resistance, early and ultimate flexural tensile and compressive strengths.

-Improves Chemical resistance to fertilizers acids, alkalis.
+Improves Chemical resistance to fertilizer acids, alkalis.

 Aids in controlling shrinkage cracking.